rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene11-custom-rules-and-plugins.md

 You've learned how to use SonarQube's API for automation and custom integrations.
 In the next scene, we'll look at how to manage and maintain your SonarQube instance for optimal performance.

+### Script for Course Creator
+- Mention scene 11 and summarize the main takeaways

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 11 of our SonarQube course. summarize the main takeaways"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 11/15</p>
 <p style="margin: 0;">Video ID: SQ_011</p>